SARDONYX-sard/serde-hkx/docs/handson_hex_dump/defaultmale/hex_dump_Journey.md

 - Why is the name `virtual' the actual class?

-  The SDK description says that virtual functions without the `hkBaseObject` field are inherited by all Havok Classes so that the vtable does not come after the data.
-The SDK explains that the virtual function without the`hkBaseObject` field is inherited by all Havok Classes so that vtable does not come after data.
+  The SDK description says that `hkBaseObject`, a 'class without fields', is inherited by all Havok classes so that the vtable comes first before the data.

   And All Havok managed objects inherit from `hkReferencedObject`(which inherits from `hkBaseObject`), stores memory size and reference count.